A more precise look at your metabolism

 Why is the HOMA index particularly relevant for men?

-Insulin resistance slows down:
+Insulin resistance inhibits:

 - fat burning